-Members' superannuation salaries averaged \$86,899 as at 30 June 2020, compared to the average salary as at 30 June 2017 of \$80,299.
-Our expected salary increase assumption last valuation was 2.5% p.a. with promotional increases in addition.
+The actual salary increase for stayers since the previous triennial investigation was 3.6% p.a..
+Our expected salary increase assumption was 2.0% p.a. with promotional increases in addition.
 The promotional scale is age-related and for example adds 0.9% p.a. at age 30, reducing to nil at age 60.
-The average age of members in the Scheme is 53 and the average promotional scale from ages 50 to 53 is around 0.3% p.a., giving a total expected increase of around 2.8% in salaries over the period.
+The average age of members in the Plan is 54 and the average promotional scale from ages 51 to 54 is around 0.3% p.a., giving a total expected increase of around 2.3% in salaries over the period.
+Therefore, the actual salaries were 1.3% p.a. higher than expected.

-Taking into account current long-term expectations for wage inflation and expectations for the Scheme members based on their type of employment, I consider an inflationary salary increase assumption of 2.0% p.a. to be appropriate for this actuarial investigation.
-This is lower than the assumption of 2.5% p.a. adopted for the previous actuarial investigation.
+Taking into account current long-term expectations for wage inflation and expectations for the Plan members based on their type of employment and input from the employers on their expectations, I consider a base inflationary salary increase assumption of 4.5% p.a. for year 1, 3.5% p.a. for years 2 and 3, and 3.0% p.a. thereafter to be appropriate for this actuarial investigation.
+This is higher than the assumption of 2.0% p.a. adopted for the previous actuarial investigation.